6 Lessons About Trump From Season 1 Of 'The Apprentice'

 2. A businessman with baggage

-The first time Trump appears in the pilot episode of The Apprentice, he's seated in the back of a black limousine, introducing himself directly to the camera.
+The first time Trump appears in the pilot episode of The Apprentice, he is seated in the back of a black limousine, introducing himself directly to the camera.

 "My name's Donald Trump," he begins, "and I'm the largest real estate developer in New York."
 He lists off his holdings: buildings, casinos, golf courses, model agencies and much more.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.